-When searching for establishing writing programs, be sure to look at the US website WriterAccess.com, which is a service for writers looking for professional writing courses.
+When searching for establishing writing programs, look at the US website WriterAccess.com, a service for writers looking for professional writing courses.

 Be aware that they are American-based, but offer an international writing program, which is worth considering.
 The site shows rates, costs, writing services, and tuition costs.
 You can also find many blogs written by qualified students on the WriterAccess site.